-Our junior library is a bright and comfortable space where you can enjoy choosing stuff to borrow.
-If you just want to hang out that’s great too – stay and enjoy a good read on one of our very comfy sofas.
+Our junior library is a bright, modern and comfortable place where you can enjoy a fantastic choice of junior fiction and non-fiction books.
+Browse and borrow, or chill with a good read on one of our comfy sofas.

 How do I join?

-The great news is that it’s FREE and only takes a couple of minutes.
+It’s FREE and only takes a couple of minutes.
 Just drop in and ask at the desk.
-We’ll take a few details; your name, date of birth, address and contact details.

-You’ll be able to choose your own library membership card and a PIN number that’ll let you manage your account online and use the library’s public computers.
+You’ll be able to choose your own library membership card and a 4-number PIN.
+You can manage your account online and use the library’s public computers free.

 You can also join online here.
 You’ll then just need to pop into the library to collect your membership card.